How to Apply for Funds

 Preliminary and final proposals for Spring 2018 are due on:

 Wonder how to write a successful Patriot Green Fund (PGF) application?
 Curious about PGF and its application process?
-Please join Office of Sustainability staff for PGF application workshops during the Spring 2018 semester:
+Please join Office of Sustainability staff for PGF application workshops during the Fall 2018 semester.
+Dates are TBD.

 Application Process Details